AbenaAmo13/langLearning/README.md

 ```
 npm run start
 ```
 That is all.
-If you want to install the application, and have it on your phone click on the download button as illustrated below.
+If you want to install the application, and have it on working offline click on the install button shown in the top app bar in the image above.